cnoe-io/idpbuilder/ADOPTERS.md

-# Who is using CNOE?
+# Who is using IDP Builder?

 The CNOE working group operates as a community-driven initiative, anchored by principles of openness and collaboration.
 Participants span diverse personas and utilize CNOE for a wide range of use cases.
 Many users actively seek to learn from and engage with fellow community members, fostering a culture of shared knowledge and experience.